About

 In 2014 Aidy played an "expo residency" at the Riviera in Vegas alongside 8 Bit Weapon as part of the Classic Gaming Expo.

 2015 was kicked off with the British IBM's second album, “Psychopaths Dream in Black and White,” which includes an array of overdubs, including a contribution from cellist Anna Scott, as well as bassoon and sitar.
 It was recorded at indie facility Half Ton Studios.
-The track Nothing Ever Lasts That Long ended up being used on the TV show Life Sentence starring Lucy Hale.
+The track Nothing Ever Lasts That Long ended up being used on the TV shows Life Sentence starring Lucy Hale and How I Met Your Father.
 Several other tracks from the album were used in the Bedrooms to Billions: Amiga Years documentary.

 When the lockdown started in 2020 Aidy started streaming live acoustic performances every Friday at 8 pm via Twitch.
 These gigs spawned a set of new songs that are now due to make up the 4th studio album.
 The Twitch gigs are still being performed sporadically and have a niche audience and various in-jokes that have evolved over time such as referring to the event as "Friday Night at the Twitch Bar".

-In 2021 work started on the fourth studio album which has been titled "Friday Night at the Twitch Bar" in reference to the regular live streams from which most of the songs were developed.
+In 2021 the band returned to Sick Room Studios to record the fourth studio album "Friday Night at the Twitch Bar".
+The title references the regular live streams from which most of the songs were developed.
+A making-of-video featuring the band can be viewed here: https://youtu.be/1B6dbwKNm70

 Aidy previously released multiple solo albums, including Aidy’s renowned 2010 “Song A Week” project, where a new single was released every Friday for a solid year.
 The result of that effort was the 53-track opus “Song A Week.”